R521-1. Purpose: To provide a definition and guidelines for the control of “dedicated credits” for budgeting and

 4.3.
 Initial Work Programs: Institutions shall submit initial work programs tying dedicated credits to the appropriation bill.
-Initial work programs shall be approved by the Board of Regents before submission to the Division of Finance.<?p>
+Initial work programs shall be approved by the Board of Higher Education before submission to the Division of Finance.

 4.4.
-Excess Funds: Dedicated credits raised in excess of initial work program shall be deposited with the Division of Finance the same as all other dedicated credits.<?p>
+Excess Funds: Dedicated credits raised in excess of initial work program shall be deposited with the Division of Finance the same as all other dedicated credits.

 4.5.
-Revised Work Programs: Institutions shall submit revised work programs incorporating excess dedicated credits on a timely basis to the Board of Regents for approval before submission to the Division of Finance.
+Revised Work Programs: Institutions shall submit revised work programs incorporating excess dedicated credits on a timely basis to the Board of Higher Education for approval before submission to the Division of Finance.

 Adopted July 31,1978; amended May 24, 1991 inter alia to incorporate R523, Over-collection of Dedicated Credits, which was rescinded, and further amended April 17, 1992.